reekystive/simple-web-demos/packages-scripts/sync-ts-project-refs/src/__tests__/__fixtures__/case-07-alter-tsconfig-with-sibling/README.md

 ## Key Point

-When using alter tsconfig, the alter config (e.g., `tsconfig.tsserver.json`) becomes the new "main" config that:
+When using a canonical tsconfig, the canonical config (e.g., `tsconfig.tsserver.json`) becomes the config that:

 - Gets referenced by other packages
 - Gets referenced by the root tsconfig
 - Receives all workspace dependency references
 - Receives all sibling tsconfig references

-The original `tsconfig.json` becomes a simple wrapper that only references the alter config.
+The original `tsconfig.json` becomes a simple wrapper that references the canonical config.